msanroman/msanroman.github.com/_posts/14-05-2012-Building-a-Backbone-application-with-CoffeeScript-and-Jasmine-part-one.markdown

 ## Prelude

-A few weeks ago I went to the second edition of [We ♥ JS](http://welovejs.es/), and it was a blast!
+A few weeks ago I went to the second edition of [We Love JS](http://welovejs.es/), and it was a blast!
 Not only [@cvillu](https://twitter.com/#!/cvillu) did show the awesomeness of CoffeeScript again, but also [@micho](https://twitter.com/#!/micho) did a great Backbone workshop that made me want to try out even more this framework.

 I've tried two technologies in order to build my app test-driving it: